weirderearth/weirder-rules/rules-and-etiquette.md

 - Using posts, screenshots or out of context quotes to mock or make fun of someone else.
 - Submitting false reports against someone else.
 - Continuing to interact with someone after they have told you to stop.
-- Threatening to harrass, threatening to dox, threatening to DDoS, or any other kind of threat.
+- Threatening to harass, threatening to dox, threatening to DDoS, or any other kind of threat.
 - Sexual harassment or acting in a sexually predatory way.

 <br/>